-The school's boarding community and pastoral care support our pupils' musical, academic and social development.
-The School has two separate boarding houses (Harris and Music House), at present accommodating 37 boys, and 38 girls.
-We offer full or weekly boarding and presently 13 of our 88 pupils are day pupils.
+The School's boarding community and pastoral care support pupils' musical, academic and social development.
+The School has two separate boarding houses (Harris and Music House), at present accommodating 34 boys and 45 girls.
+We offer full or weekly boarding and presently 10 of our 89 pupils are day pupils (4 boys, 5 girls).

-Each house has a live-in Housemistress (Director of Pastoral Care) or Housemaster (Head of Boarding) and Assistant Houseparent who work full time and are solely dedicated to their boarding role.
-Two other staff members live on site, supporting the team and undertaking one or two evening shifts per week.
-Music House has a Day Matron and Harris House has additional support from staff who work both in the boarding house as well as part of the wider school community.
-There is always a Designated Safeguarding Lead or a deputy on site and a member of the Leadership team is available for any necessary support, including out of hours and at weekends.
+Each house has a live-in Houseparent and Assistant Houseparent who work full time and are dedicated to their boarding role.
+Both Houseparent's are senior members of the School's Leadership Team: the Houseparent of Music House is Director of Pastoral Care and Designated Safeguarding Lead, while the Houseparent of Harris House is Director of Staff and Boarding.
+Two other staff members live on site (one being the Graduate Music Assistant) supporting the team and undertaking one or two evening shifts per week.
+Music House has a Day Matron and Harris House has additional support from staff who work both in the boarding house as well as part of the wider School community.
+There is always a Designated

+Safeguarding Lead or a deputy on site and a member of the Leadership team is available for any necessary support, including out of hours and at weekends.

-The houses proactively cultivate a family feel and the pupils often refer to school as their 'other home'.
-Younger pupils look up to the older ones as they would siblings, and older pupils frequently voice that they take pleasure in guiding the younger pupils both musically and morally.
+The houses proactively cultivate a family feel and the pupils often refer to School as their 'other home'.
+Younger pupils look up to the older ones as they would siblings, and older pupils frequently say that they take pleasure in guiding the younger pupils both musically and morally.
 The community extends across the houses; there is no great divide between boys and girls.

 One of the most important aspects of boarding is to ensure that there is enough 'down time' and that the pupils have protected time in which they can properly rest.
 Their days are long and physically tiring, and so time away from their instruments is vital.
-To this end the school offers weekly yoga, dance and free swim sessions during the week, as well as trips to the supermarket on a Friday evening.
-Weekends provide a good opportunity for students to relax and take part in extracurricular activities, if they would like to.
-This could be anything from trips to Cobham, baking or a craft activity, to playing football, walking in local areas of outstanding beauty, or local areas of interest, crazy golf or sushi making and pizza and waffle movie nights to name just a few.
+To this end the School offers weekly yoga, dance and free swim sessions during the week, as well as trips to the supermarket on a Friday evening.
+Weekends provide a good opportunity for pupils to relax and take part in extra-curricular activities.
+Activities offered include film nights, ice cream making, walks in the country, trips to concerts in London, crazy golf, and football on the School playing field - there is truly something for everyone.
 These trips and activities are free to attend and open to all ages, and a good mix of pupils regularly attend.

-The close-knit boarding environment lends itself to staff being able to observe and support social development amongst the pupils.
+The close-knit boarding environment allows boarding staff to observe and support social development amongst all the pupils.
 They learn the importance of listening to others, whilst being able to challenge and discuss differing opinions.
 They learn how to harmoniously share living space and they are encouraged to be kind and tolerant of each other's differences.
-The houses promote an all-inclusive ideology where everyone has equal worth and has the opportunity to speak their mind, without fear of reproach or judgement.
+The houses promote an inclusive ethos where everyone has equal worth and can speak their mind, without fear of reproach or judgement.

-As the pupils move through the school, they are given more responsibility and opportunities to develop as responsible young adults.
-They may mentor a younger pupil, or help to host a Friends' reception, where they meet donors and visitors to the school.
-They are expected to speak with confidence at these events, and it forms an important part of their training in self-promotion and presence, crucial for future success at Conservatoire or the stage.
+As the pupils move through the School, they are given more responsibility and opportunities to develop as responsible young adults.
+They may mentor a younger pupil, represent their peers on School Council or Food Committee, or help to host a Friends' reception, where they meet donors and visitors to the School.
+They are expected to speak with confidence at these events, and it forms an important part of their training in self-promotion and presence, crucial for future success at Conservatoire or in performance.